 What is a leasehold property?
 A leasehold property is an arrangement where you have a right to live in your home for a limited amount of time.
 How long remains is set by the length of the lease.

 Leasehold is a common arrangement in England and Wales, but Scotland has a different system.
 Government statistics show that there are around 3 million leasehold flats, with another 1.4 million houses.

-The lease is a formal agreement with your Freeholder (or landlord) to outline a specific period for your tenancy such as 125 or 999 years.
-At this end of this period your property returns to the Freeholder.
+The lease is a formal agreement with your freeholder (or landlord) to outline a specific period for your tenancy such as 125 or 999 years.
+At the end of this period your property returns to the freeholder.

 These might include:

-Often charges 2 to 5 are above are simply called a 'Service Charge'.
+Often charges two to five are above are simply called a 'service charge'.
 Sometimes these charges can increase over time.

 Advantages of owning a leasehold property

 - you won’t be responsible for maintaining the common areas of the property– for example lifts and hallways